gallak87/goskel/README.md

     - grpcwebproxy: proxy taking http requests from goskel-web on :8080, and proxying them to goskel on :9090
 1. pre-reqs
     - clone the repo (generated clients committed to source)
-    - docker: works out of the box
+    - docker for desktop: works out of the box
     - running locally:
         - install all deps mentioned above and added to PATH
         - install nodejs and yarn